nimonian/swe2ml-web/src/learn/matrices/matrix-composition.md

 \end{bmatrix}
 $$

-I'll use this idea in my implementation so I don't end up duplucating my implementation of the dot product.
+I'll use this idea in my implementation so I don't end up duplucating my code from the dot product.
 I'll use the `@` operator for the matrix product, as intended in Python.

 ::: code-group